Geal/Privacy-preserving-social-buttons/README.md

 This library will help you overcome those risks by proposing an emulation of those social buttons with a script and CSS that you can store on your server.
 They're as easy to integrate as Twitter buttons (they use unobstrusive Javascript and data-* attributes).

-For now, the library provides Twitter, Facebook and Reddit buttons.
+For now, the library provides Twitter, Facebook, Reddit and Google+ buttons.
 More will be added soon.
-As there is no way to share an URL on Google+ without loading an iframe on Google's servers, I don't recommend using it (I may add it later, though, for sake of completeness).
+Be aware that these are sharing buttons, not "Like" or "+1".
+If anyone knows a way to emulate them without loading an iframe to their servers, feel free to tell me (or better, send me a patch!).

 Usage